LeonXiang/LeonXiang/README.md

 Here is some basic information about me:

-- 🔭 I’m currently a graduate student in Transportation Engineer.
+- 🔭 I’m currently a graduate student in Transportation Engineering.
 - 🌱 I’m currently learning about Operations Research.
 - 😄 Pronouns: He/Him.